-Age is also a contributing factor.
-As we age, the skin looses elasticity, meaning that the older we get, the longer it will take for the skin to shrink to the proper size.
+- Age is also a contributing factor.
+As we age, the skin loses elasticity, meaning that the older we get, the longer it will take for the skin to shrink to the proper size.
 In fact, if a truly significant amount of weight is lost, the skin may never entirely reduce to the size of the body.

-It must also be noted that exercising is exceptionally important to a weight loss effort, and if fat is lost without replacing it with some muscle mass, then the skin can remain flabby.
+- It must also be noted that exercising is exceptionally important to a weight loss effort, and if fat is lost without replacing it with some muscle mass, then the skin can remain flabby.
 This is because fat cells may be burned and shrink, but the skin over top may not take on an attractive appearance unless the soft spaces under it are replaced with toned muscles.

 Firstly, do not try to rush through weight loss.
 It is healthier to lose weight at a slow, steady rate, and it gives the skin enough time to keep up with the loss.
-Aim to lose one-to-two pounds every week and your skin should be able to shrink at that rate as well.
+Aim to lose 1 to 2 pounds every week and your skin should be able to shrink at that rate as well.